saona-raimundo/asking/README.md

 - **Default values** - Add a value for empty inputs.
 - **Standardized error handling** - You can manage errors!
 - **Feedback** - Display a final message depending on the accepted value.
+- **Extensive documentation** - If you do not think so, let me know!

 ## Limitations